hubmapconsortium/ingest-api/docker/README.md

-# Deployment on PSC
+# Docker Deployment on PSC

 The ingest-api is deployed on the PSC hive infrastructure to handle various file system activities.
-A sub request is made against the Auth Gateway on AWS via nginx.

-Puppet service is used to achieve the following goals:
+PSC uses Puppet service to achieve the following goals:

-- Separation of concerns: mainly for the infrastructure-specific configurations (managed via the [PSC HuBMAP GitLab repos](https://gitlab.psc.edu/hubmap), which require PSC VPN and login to access)
+- Separation of concerns: mainly for the infrastructure-specific configurations (managed via the [PSC HuBMAP GitLab repos](https://gitlab.psc.edu/hubmap), PSC VPN and account are required)
 - Operational efficiency: in terms of migration and recovery

+## Workflow

+Across DEV/TEST/PROD:

+- Puppet doesn't pull any GitHub or GitLab code to the VMs, it only handles file syncing on the local file system
+- Manually pull the `ingest-api` GitHub code on PSC VM, manually build the image with the script
+- Manually pull the corresponding `ingest-api_config` GitLab updates if any, Puppet copies the config files to desired directories every 30 minutes